Magnet Forensics Scholarship Program

 After completing our training, you’ll be eligible to become Magnet Certified, demonstrating your expertise and giving you credibility with your agency and on the stand.

-You will also receive a one-year Magnet AXIOM license, giving you access to a comprehensive digital forensics tool that will help you find and report on evidence from smartphones, computers, and the cloud.
+You will also receive a one-year Magnet Axiom license, giving you access to a comprehensive digital forensics tool that will help you find and report on evidence from smartphones, computers, and the cloud.

 The 2023 Magnet Forensics Scholarship Program is honouring an officer who committed his career to the fight against child sexual exploitation.
 Sgt.
 Steve Martin joined the Peel Regional Police in 2003, beginning his career on uniform patrol.
 Over the next few years, Martin would serve with the agency’s neighbourhood policing unit and its Criminal Investigation Bureau, before joining its Internet Child Exploitation unit in 2013.
 Martin was passionate about helping children: As an officer, he played a lead role in arresting criminals who shared and created child sexual abuse material.
 In between shifts, he was active in the local Big Brother community.
 He died in January after a long bout with cancer, leaving behind his wife and six-year-old daughter.
 He was 40 years old.

-Meet This Year’s Magnet Forensics Program Award Winners
+Meet this year’s Magnet Forensics Program Award winners

 We’re proud to announce the latest winners of the Magnet Forensics Scholarship Program: